andrewmcaleavey/ReliableTrendIndex/README.md

 bother with always having to re-write these functions with varying levels of stability on a per-project basis.

-I repeat, however, that *I don’t really think these functions should be used for any clinically-meaningful application* except with extreme caution.
+I repeat, however, that *this package should be used with caution*.
 The idea of “reliable” change is questionably justified and has a strong tendency to confuse or mislead users.
+Plus, I may have made mistakes, so it is provided as-is.

 Bugs and issues can be reported at [the GitHub repo](https://github.com/andrewmcaleavey/ReliableTrendIndex).
 If anyone